The Mad Chopper:

-Background : The writer’s family lived at No. 67 Pagoda Street where they had their shop, Chop Wah On華安.
-Next door at No. 65 was a coffee shop on the ground floor.
-On the lst storey was a seamen’s “kongsi quarters”, a sort of short term accommodation for seamen who were either waiting for their next assignment or were unemployed.
+Background : The writer’s family lived at No. 67 Pagoda Street and next door at No. 65 was a coffee shop on the ground floor.
+On the lst storey was a seamen’s “kongsi/ quarters”, a sort of short term accommodation for seamen who were either waiting for their next assignment or were unemployed.
 It was operated by a mother and daughter team.
-The mother was known to all the neighbours as “Ah Mo” which in the Sihap (a form of Cantonese) dialect, means Auntie.
+The mother was known to all the neighbours as “Ah Mo” which in the Sihap dialect, means Auntie.
 She was the master tenant for the whole of the floor and set aside two rooms at the front portion to operate what is like a service apartment as we know in nowadays.
 Ah Mo and her daughter will provide house-keeping service and seamen could come and hire bed spaces on a daily or short term basis.

 One evening in the 1960’s .

 The time was about 5 pm.
 It was raining very heavily.
 Pagoda Street was very prone to flooding.
 Soon the drains were swelling with flood water.
 The five-footway then came under ankle deep flood water.
 Suddenly a man appeared out of nowhere brandishing a chopper in each hand.
-He appeared to be bizarre and in a daze.
+He was unkempt and had blood-shot eyes.
 Blood was dripping from his arm.
 There was a fiery look in his eyes.
 Everyone ran away from him.
 He seemed to know where he was going to.
 He bounded up the stairs of No. 65.
-The wooden door was closed.
+Its wooden door was closed.
 He banged loudly at the door.
 There was some loud but inaudible talking between Ah Mo and the man.
 He then started chopping at the wooden door.
 Ah Mo and her daughter were heard crying and screaming for help.
 The chopping continued.
 Each harder and louder than the last.

 Just then the Police arrived.
 The officers went up and brought the Mad Chopper down in handcuffs.
 Munk Kai and Sam Pah followed behind each with a chopper and a damaged wooden stool in hand.
 Ah Mo and her daughter thanked the two brothers profusely.
 There was a thunderous roar and loud clapping.

 As quietly as they came, Munk Kai and Sam Pah left the scene just as quietly back to their home a few doors away.
-Uncelebrated heroes.
+Unsung heroes of Chinatown.
 They probably saved Ah Mo and her daughter from certain grisly death in the hand of the Mad Chopper.